Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Designing Sasha

-\emph{Map the plan to the appropriate API calls.} After feedback, good action plans are executed by mapping changes to device state in the JSON to the appropriate smart home API calls.
-This process is a matter of software implementation and requires no help from the model.
+We execute action plans by mapping changes to device state in the JSON to the appropriate smart home API calls.
+This is a matter of implementation and requires no help from the model.